IBM/transition-amr-parser/README.md

 ## Tokenizer

 For best performance, it is recommended to use the same tokenizer while testing and training.
 The model works best with the JAMR Tokenizer.

 When using the `AMRParser.parse_sentence` method, the parser expects the input to be tokenized words.

 When using the parser as a command line interface, the input file must contain 1 sentence per line.
-Also, generate these sentences by first tokenizing the raw sentences using a tokenizer of your choice and then joining the tokens using whitespace (Since the model just uses whitespace tokenization when called via CLI).
+Also, generate these sentences by first tokenizing the raw sentences using a tokenizer of your choice and then joining the tokens using white space (Since the model just uses white space tokenization when called via CLI).